-How Retail Employees Can Protect Themselves From Ongoing Health Risks
+How Retail Industry Workers Can Protect Themselves and Customers From Ongoing Health Risks

-Brick-and-mortar retail stores face unique challenges in conducting business while also keeping employees and customers safe from ongoing health risks.
-While many retailers have used technology to replicate or replace in-store shopping experiences, physical storefronts are essential for meeting customer needs like coordinating product returns and supporting in-store browsing.
+Brick-and-mortar retail stores face unique business challenges to protect employees and customers from ongoing health risks.
+While many retailers have used technology to replicate or replace in-store shopping experiences, physical storefronts are essential for meeting customer needs, like coordinating product returns and supporting in-store browsing.

 Protecting Retail Workers From Health Risks

-Retail workers face ongoing health risks given the close contact and high-touch nature of retail work.
-Store owners and management have a direct responsibility to protect their teams and customers, but retail employees should also take additional precautions to limit the potential spread of illness.
+Retail employees face ongoing health risks given the close contact and high-touch nature of retail work.
+Store owners and management are directly responsible for protecting their teams and customers, but retail employees should also take additional precautions to limit the potential spread of illness.

-Our Healthier Workplaces: Guidance for the Retail Industry Guidance Document, 2nd edition offers practical advice for how retail industry employees can safely conduct in-person work.
-The guidance borrows from the latest advice given by the Centers for Disease Control and Prevention (CDC), as well as expert advice from other leading health and government organizations.
+Our Healthier Workplaces: Guidance for the Retail Industry Guidance Document, 2nd edition, offers practical advice for how retail industry employers and employees can safely conduct in-person work.
+The guidance borrows from the latest advice from the Centers for Disease Control and Prevention (CDC) and expert advice from other leading health and government organizations.